 For the low-income demographic who make up the majority of mobile home sales, the best option for financing is an FHA-backed loan.
 FHA loans are available for both landed homes — when the mobile home and land it sits upon are owned by the same person — as well as those homes that will be located in a mobile home park.
 Standard FHA qualifications apply.

 The key to finding the best home loan lender, especially with bad credit, is to do your homework.
-Many subprime borrowers often feel so relieved to qualify for a loan — any loan — that they fail to compare companies or accept the first offer they get.
+Many subprime borrowers often feel so relieved to qualify for a loan that they fail to compare lenders or, worse, accept the first offer they receive.

-You’ll also want to research the company itself, checking with the Better Business Bureau (BBB) as well as customer review sites, to make sure they have a good reputation.
+You’ll also want to research the company through the Better Business Bureau (BBB) as well as customer review sites to make sure they have a good reputation.
 Lenders may be limited when searching for specific loan types with bad credit, but you should never borrow from a company with whom you don’t feel comfortable working.

 Of course, the easiest way to get the down-low on your potential lender is to rely on the in-depth company reviews from our finance experts listed above.
 Our team has done the research so you don’t have to, meaning you can focus on your new home — not your new lender.